sithivit/ChatBot/README.md

 CS50 ChatBot website created by Ken Bunlungsak

+Hello, World!

+Here is my CS50 Final Project, a simple chatbot that talk to you depend on the topic you like

 In the frontend i use html and css from bootstrap template to create a beautiful scenery in index.html, login.html and register.html
 You can find the source code of the template from here https://colorlib.com/wp/template/login-form-v1/.
 The Template could be find in template folder.